Looking north on Main Street from the corner of Dwight Street in Holyoke, around 1892. Image from Picturesque Hampden (1892).

 Otherwise, all of the other buildings on this side of the street have either been replaced by newer ones or are now vacant lots.
 Perhaps the most notable of these lost buildings is the Whiting Street Building at 32 Main Street, the four-story granite building just to the left of the center of the first photo.
 Completed in 1885, it was owned by Whiting Street, a prominent landowner for whom the Whiting Street Reservoir is named.
 By the time the first photo was taken, the building was the home of the recently-established American Pad and Paper Company.
 Now known as Ampad, this company is still a major producer of writing pads and other paper products, although it has long since relocated its headquarters out of Holyoke.

 The only building visible on the left side of the first photo is the Holyoke House, which was later known as the Hotel Hamilton.
-Built in 1878, it was significantly expanded over the years and is still standing, although it has lost its top floor.
+Built in the early 1850s, it was significantly expanded over the years and is still standing, although it has lost its top floor.
 Like many of the buildings across the street, it is now abandoned, and today the scene of boarded-up storefronts, vacant lots, and a deserted Main Street contrasts sharply with the photo taken at the same site in the 1890s.